dxz222/dxz222.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth-year undergraduate at [School of Physical Sciences](https://physics.ucas.ac.cn/index.php/en/), University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)), fortunately working with [Prof. Wu Zhou](http://zhouwu.ucas.ac.cn/index/group/detail?id=8.html) from [STEM Group@UCAS](http://zhouwu.ucas.ac.cn/).
-To pursue my goal, I am now working as a visiting student in [Prof. Gerbrand Ceder's group](https://ceder.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).
+I'm a first-year PhD at [Department of Materials and Engineering](https://www.mse.cornell.edu/mse), Cornell University ([CU](https://www.cornell.edu/)).
+I worked on scanning transmission electron microscopy (STEM) with [Prof. Wu Zhou](http://zhouwu.ucas.ac.cn/index/group/detail?id=8.html) from [STEM Group](http://zhouwu.ucas.ac.cn/) at the University of Chinese Academy of Sciences ((UCAS)[https://english.ucas.ac.cn/]).
+To pursue my goal, I also worked as a visiting student in [Prof. Gerbrand Ceder's group](https://ceder.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).
 Aligned with my goal of integrating scientific research with machine learning (ML), my interests lie in the fields (including but not limited to):

 (1) **ML-driven computational material science:** accelerate material discovery with machine learning tools, including ML interatomic potential and material discovery with generative model.\\
 (2) **ML-driven data analysis in electron microscopy:** develop machine learning techniques to improve spectral and imaging quality, track material defects, and enhance chemical characterization ability.\\